Polynomial Fingerprinting for Trees and Formulas: Motivation

-\begin{itemize} \item One proves that the given algorithm, with the given input data, must lead to the concrete output obtained by the computation. \item The resulting mathematical proof, as also other mathematical proofs in general, are lenghy and tedious.
-So as they are, they cannot serve as correctness certficate, neither by their length, nor by the time necessary to verify them. \item At this point one can use {\bf Zero Knowledge Proofs} of mathematical proofs, in order to reduce their correctness to checking a much smaller certificate.
+\begin{itemize} \item One proves that the given algorithm, with the given input data, must lead to the concrete output obtained by the computation. \item The resulting mathematical proof, as also other mathematical proofs in general, are lengthy and tedious.
+So as they are, they cannot serve as correctness certificate, neither by their length, nor by the time necessary to verify them. \item At this point one can use {\bf Zero Knowledge Proofs} of mathematical proofs, in order to reduce their correctness to checking a much smaller certificate.
 The correctness of this certificate implies with great probability $1 - \varepsilon$ the correctness of the mathematical proof.
 Blum \cite{Blum} was possibly the first author to express the idea to secure a mathematical proof by a verifiable Zero Knowledge procedure. \item One can transform the proof in a sequence of numbers, and the most convenient numbers should be the elements of a large finite field.
-Then one can apply some modern method of Zero Knowledge Proof, instead of the pioneer methods of Blum \cite{Blum}. \item The lines above outline the concept {\bf Proof of Proof}, symbolically $\pi(\pi)$.
-This also explains the acronymous Pi Squared used by the company Pi Squared Inc. \item It would be even better if this encoding would be homomorphic for usual proof steps, like modus ponens or substitution of variables with terms.
+Then one can apply some modern method of Zero Knowledge Proof, instead of the pioneer methods of Blum \cite{Blum}. \item The lines above outline the concept {\bf Proof of Proof}, symbolically $\pi(\pi)$. \item It would be even better if this encoding would be homomorphic for usual proof steps, like modus ponens or substitution of variables with terms.
 This way, one would apply the difficult (time-consuming) encoding only for initial steps, like invocation of axioms or tautologies, while the encodings of other proof steps would be computed from already existing encodings via homomorphic rules. \item Moreover, if proof-steps like modus-ponens and substitution, become homomorphic, they could be emulated by arithmetic operations.
 So, various segments of proof can be modeled by arithmetic circuits.
 Doing so, one can apply Zero Knowledge Proof methods to certify the correctness of the computations done by some arithmetic circuits, like the CIRCOM method, \cite{Circom}. \end{itemize}